Emurasoft/emurasoft.github.io/en/dlg/macro_temp_options/index.md

 Deletes the selected items from the list.

-## Save and close each document after running the macro check box
+## Save and close each document after running the macro checkbox

 If this is checked, each opened file will be saved and closed after running the macro.

-## Save options check box
+## Save options checkbox

 If this is checked, the settings will be saved.